usnistgov/feasst/particle/README.rst

 - FEASST particle files contain only one particle.
 - characters are case sensitive.
 - the number of spaces between characters does not matter.
-- LMP Coeffs sections were replaced by Properties sections, with very different formatting as described below.
+- LMP Coeffs sections were replaced by Types sections, with very different formatting as described below.
 - "2 dimensions" may be specified in the file for a 2D particle.
 - FEASST particle files contain no information about the :cpp:class:`Domain <feasst::Domain>` boundaries.
 - The "Sites" section has the following three major differences: (1) these files describe only one particle so, unlike LAMMPS, molecule index is not included, (2) charge is a site-type property, and thus is not given for each site and (3) wrapping is not included.